RicoJia/ricojia.github.io/_posts/2022/2022-01-16-deep-learning-common-issues.markdown

 </p>
 </div>

+- In computer vision, due to the nature of the data, it's default practice to apply drop out. **However in general, do not apply drop out if there's no overfitting.**

-During Inferencing, there is no need to turn on drop-out.
+**During Inferencing, do NOT turn on drop-out**.
 The reason being, it will add random noise to the final result.
 You can choose to run your solution multiple times with drop out, but it's not efficient, and the result will be similar to that without drop-out.

 But be careful with visualization of $J$, it becomes wonky because of the added randomness.